tidwall/doppio/README.md

     width="242" height="200" border="0" alt="Doppio">
 </p>

-Doppio is a fast experimental LRU cache server on top of [Ristretto](https://github.com/dgraph-io/ristretto) and [Redcon](https://github.com/tidwall/redcon), with support for the Redis protocol.
+Doppio is a fast experimental LRU cache server on top of [ristretto](https://github.com/dgraph-io/ristretto), [redcon](https://github.com/tidwall/redcon), and [evio](https://github.com/tidwall/evio).
+With support for the Redis protocol.

 ## Features

 - Multithreaded read and write operations.
 - Simplified Redis protocol support.
 Most Redis clients will be able to use Doppio.
 - Auto eviction of older items when the server is at optional cache capacity.
+- Optional `--single-threaded` flag for single-threaded, event-loop networking mode.

 ## Getting Started